qjv/qjv/README.md

 # 👋 Hi, I'm Túlio

 I'm a Master's graduate in Materials Science and Engineering, currently pursuing a PhD at PPG-CEM (UFSCar).
-I enjoy numerical simulations, building tiny tools, and writing code just for fun—or for research!
+I enjoy numerical simulations, building tiny tools, and writing code just for fun... or for research!

 ---